-Qianlong also remodelled the Temple of Gratitude and Longevity in honour of his mother’s birthday, and the 'three hills and five gardens' became legendary throughout the country, famed for beautifully named gardens: Clear Ripples, Everlasting Spring, Perfection and Brightness, Tranquillity and Brightness, Tranquillity and Pleasure, along with Longevity Hill, Jade Spring Mountain, and Fragrant Hill.
+Qianlong also remodeled the Temple of Gratitude and Longevity in honor of his mother’s birthday, and the 'three hills and five gardens' became legendary throughout the country, famed for beautifully-named gardens: Clear Ripples, Everlasting Spring, Perfection and Brightness, Tranquility and Brightness, Tranquility and Pleasure; along with Longevity Hill, Jade Spring Mountain, and Fragrant Hill.

-Another hundred years or so and in 1860, during the Opium Wars, the Anglo-French forces ransacked the place, burning many of the buildings, destroying the gardens and plundering its treasures.
+After another hundred years or so, in 1860 during the Opium Wars, Anglo-French forces ransacked the Palace, burning many of its buildings, destroying its gardens and plundering its treasures.

-The gardens were open to the public in 1911, with the birth of the Republic, although the last Emperor, Puyi, retained the use of private apartments City until 1924both here and in the Forbidden City, until he was expelled from the Imperial Palaces and took up residence in Tianjin.
-At this time the entire complex was declared a public park
+The gardens were opened to the public in 1911, with the birth of the Republic, although the last Emperor, Puyi, retained the use of private apartments, both at the Summer Palace and in the Forbidden City, until 1924 when he was expelled from the Imperial Palaces and took up residence in Tianjin.
+At that time the entire Summer Palace complex was declared a public park.

 Plan a Trip to the Summer Palace